4shlyn/UTRA/README.md

 ## License

-This project is part of UTRA (University of Toronto Robotics Association) 2026 hackathon.
+This project is a winning submission of the UTRA (University of Toronto Robotics Association) 2026 hackathon.

-## Contributing

-When contributing, please:
-- Add Doxygen-style documentation comments to all new functions
-- Follow existing code structure and naming conventions
-- Test thoroughly before committing